aura-nw/docs/docs/guide/validator/running-a-validator.md

 # Running a Validator

-This is a detailed documentation for setting up a **Validator** on Aura mainnet.
+This is a detailed documentation for setting up a **Validator** on Aura network.

 :::caution Remarks:
-The following is the minimal setup to join Aura mainnet.
+The following is the minimal setup to join Aura network.

 You should research validator security.
 :::